-Some of the government's immediate actions focused on short-term cost-of-living relief, like the promised one year freeze of the major domestic tariff (Tariff 11) at 2011/12 prices, while other actions focus on medium term cost of living relief goals like, for example, establishing the Interdepartmental Committee (IDC) and IRP, to assess how best to deliver a more affordable, efficient and sustainable electricity industry.
-Importantly, the Newman Government is also focused on the longer-term, like for example, asking Queenslanders to help the government develop 30-year plans for our future electricity supply.
+Some of the Newman Government's immediate actions focused on short-term cost-of-living relief, like the promised one year freeze of the major domestic tariff (Tariff 11) at 2011-12 prices, while other actions focus on medium term cost of living relief goals like, for example, establishing the Interdepartmental Committee (IDC) and Independent Review Panel (IRP), to assess how best to deliver a more affordable, efficient and sustainable electricity industry.
+Importantly, the Newman Government is also focused on the longer-term, like for example, asking Queenslanders to help the Government develop 30-year plans for our future electricity supply.